Alleviate Fall Allergy Symptoms with a Sinus Rinse or Saline Spray

 Many fall time allergic reactions start in the nose—if you take care of your nasal health and learn to defend against allergens, you can inhibit major fall allergy symptoms because your body won’t react to the allergens.
 This outcome is greatly preferred over the quick-fix option that antihistamines and other medications provide.

 You can take the following steps to most efficiently relieve allergy issues and prevent future symptoms:

 Control your environment: Do simple things like closing the windows during allergen peak times, changing out filters in your home, and washing your hands and showering often.
 Be aware of the pollen count in the air and protect yourself against the root of your symptoms.

-Use a Xlear Neti Pot, Rinse Bottle, or Xylitol Saline Spray: Xylitol has been clinically studied for decades, and research has shown that it has significant positive effects on nasal and sinus health.
+Use a Xlear Sinus Rinse Bottle with Sinus Rinse Packets, or Xylitol Saline Spray: Xylitol has been clinically studied for decades, and research has shown that it has significant positive effects on nasal and sinus health.
 Much more than a simple saline spray, the xylitol saline spray increases the ability of your immune system to defend against contaminants, and resolves the allergy at the core of the issue, rather than scratching the surface.
 Remember, a healthy, clean nose can inhibit many allergy-related symptoms.

 Medications: As a last resort, use medications for relief.
 If your allergies are causing serious medical conditions, see a doctor for a prescribed medication.

 So next time you feel that itchy throat coming on, or the obtrusive congestion brought on by fall allergies, don’t jump the gun and try to solve the issue with an over-the-counter medication.
 Take the steps to resolve the core of the problem—wash your nose and maintain proper nasal health.
-Learn more about the Xlear Neti Pot with Xylitol and Saline Spray here.
+Learn more about the Xlear Sinus Rinse with Xylitol and Saline Spray here.

-Alleviate Fall Allergy Symptoms with a Neti Pot or Saline Spray
+Alleviate Fall Allergy Symptoms with a Sinus Rinse or Saline Spray